backupbrew/switchbrew/NV services.md

 Takes two input u32s(fd and event\_id), with the second word immediately after the first one.
 Returns an output u32 and a copy-handle.

+## GetStatus

+Takes no input.
+Returns 0x10-bytes of output then an output u32.

 ## ForceSetClientPID